-23. Output 1: Priority components of the national population and reproductive health strategy are reflected in national, sectoral and local plans, taking into consideration women's empowerment concerns.
-This will be addressed by: (a) incorporating national strategies into annual national plans at all levels, with a focus on line ministries and regional authorities; (b) supporting the appointment, sensitization and training of focal points at sectoral and regional levels for population and reproductive health planning; and (c) supporting institutions, including NGOs, to work with communities and religious leaders.

-24. Output 2: National information systems providing disaggregated population and Millennium Development Goal-related data are improved, data disseminated and utilized.
-This output will be achieved by: (a) improving the capacity of national institutions to analyse and use population and reproductive health data for planning, monitoring and evaluating; (b) supporting the development of national data monitor the systems to Millennium Development Goals and the five-year development plans as they relate to the ICPD Programme of Action; and (c) improving the capacity of selected national training institutions in demography and statistics, reproductive health, and population and development.
+- 23. Output 1: Priority components of the national population and reproductive health strategy are reflected in national, sectoral and local plans, taking into consideration women's empowerment concerns.
+This will be addressed by: (a) incorporating national strategies into annual national plans at all levels, with a focus on line ministries and regional authorities; (b) supporting the appointment, sensitization and training of focal points at sectoral and regional levels for population and reproductive health planning; and (c) supporting institutions, including NGOs, to work with communities and religious leaders. - 24.
+Output 2: National information systems providing disaggregated population Millennium Development Goal-related data are improved, data disseminated and utilized.
+This output will be achieved by: (a) improving the capacity of national institutions to analyse and use population and reproductive health data for monitoring planning, and evaluating; supporting the development of national data systems monitor the Millennium Development Goals and the five-year development plans as they relate to the ICPD Programme of Action; and (c) improving the capacity of selected national training institutions in demography and statistics. reproductive health, and population and development.